Uniqlo’s latest collaboration with Marimekko is the coziest yet

 This year, the holidays may feel different, as people continue to socially distance in the midst of the pandemic.
-Marimekko, the Finnish fashion label, has partnered with Uniqlo on a limited-edition holiday capsule designed to evoke the warmth and cosiness of being at home in the winter.
+Marimekko, the Finnish fashion label, has partnered with Uniqlo on a limited-edition holiday capsule designed to evoke the warmth and coziness of being at home in the winter.

 The collection, which drops on Black Friday, is Marimekko’s fourth collaboration with Uniqlo.
 This time, the two brands have chosen nine prints from Marimekko’s archive produced between 1956 and 1970.
 The patterns feature a deep, jeweled palette of reds, blues, and greens, and are splashed on an array of cosy sweaters, flannel dresses, and puffer jackets.